milonmaze/privacy-terms-observatory/www.verizonmedia.com/policies/us/en/verizonmedia/privacy/topics/thirdparties/index.html.md

 Zillow
 Video content providers

-While Verizon Media strives to deliver engaging video content that is developed or hosted by Verizon Media, such as Community or Saturday Night Live, we also partner with some video content providers to deliver engaging video content.
+While Yahoo strives to deliver engaging video content that is developed or hosted by Yahoo, such as Community or Saturday Night Live, we also partner with some video content providers to deliver engaging video content.
 These providers can collect your information, including your IP address, page header information, browser information, flash player version, internet speed, and the portion of the video watched.

 ABC News
 Blastro.com